janko/janko.io/_posts/2020-09-28-the-complexity-of-activerecord-transactions.md

 ```

 Unlike `ActiveRecord::Base#save`, `Sequel::Model#save_changes` doesn't open a
 transaction if it won't execute the UPDATE statement.
-This is a much more
+This seems like a much
-elegant solution to the problem Active Record's lazy transactions intended to
+more elegant solution to the problem Active Record's lazy transactions intended
-solve, but with none of the complexity.
+to solve, but with none of the complexity.

 ## Final words